 Below are the guidelines for segmentation procedures based on tissue types.
-The input MRI will be used locate the boundary as described for each tissue.
-The segmentation procedures described are only suggestions, and one may choose to highlight the anatomy using whichever tool they find most effective and efficient for their manual workflow.
-Once all tissues are segmented, the label maps should be saved as NIfTI files (.nii)36 and converted to raw triangulated surfaces (.stl, in units mm)10 (without any further smoothing procedures).
+It is important to use the specified input MRI, and locate the boundary as described for each tissue.
+However, the segmentation procedures described are only suggestions, and one may choose to highlight the anatomy using whichever tool they find most effective and efficient for their manual workflow.
+Once all tissues are segmented, the label maps should be saved as NIfTI files (.nii) and converted to raw triangulated surfaces (.stl, in units mm) (without any further smoothing procedures).
 Slicer provides output options to accommodate these formats.